dabit3/day-zero-workshop/README.md

 ### Custom authentication strategies

+> For a full example of a custom authentication flow as well as OAuth with Facebook & Google Signin check out ]this repo](https://github.com/dabit3/amplify-auth-demo) and a live example [here](https://www.amplifyauth.dev/).

 The `withAuthenticator` component is a really easy way to get up and running with authentication, but in a real-world application we probably want more control over how our form looks & functions.

 Let's look at how we might create our own authentication flow.